How does valsartan work?

 Talk to your doctor if you're taking or using a combined hormonal contraceptive.

-If valsartan makes you vomit or have very bad diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+If valsartan makes you sick (vomit) or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 Check the pill packet to find out what to do.

 Can I drive or ride a bike?